-The Tifton Fire Department training facility is equipped with very useful buildings and props.
+The Tifton Fire Department training facility is equipped with useful buildings and props.
 The training facility is located at 419 Old Omega Rd, just off of I-75 exit 61.
-The facility is equipped with a three-story drill tower, a two-story burn building, along with a pressurized container simulation prop, vehicle fire prop, forcible entry door prop, as well as dumpster fire prop.
+The facility is equipped with a three-story drill tower, a two-story burn building, along with a pressurized container simulation prop, vehicle fire prop, forcible entry door prop and a dumpster fire prop.
 The drill tower is equipped with several rooms, some of which are staged with donated furniture to resemble residential layouts.
-The drill tower is also equipped with railed staircase that exits to the third-story roof, as well as being equipped with standpipe and sprinkler system connections for high-rise training.
+The drill tower is also equipped with a railed staircase that exits to the third-story roof, as well as standpipe and sprinkler system connections for high-rise training.

-The forcible entry door prop is used frequently not only by the fire department but also by the local law enforcement departments and SWAT team.
+The forcible entry door prop is used frequently, not only by the fire department, but also by the local law enforcement departments and SWAT teams.
 They are allowed to reserve times or days at the training facility in order to assist with their training that vary from using the forcible entry door prop to using the drill tower.

-Public safety in the City of Tifton and Tift County strive to provide the best and optimal services to their community.
-By doing so, the fire department and the police department as well as EMS have been able to work hand-in-hand to train on emergency tactical casualty care.
-Furthermore, there are plans for all of the departments to continue to work together to train on various scenarios, such as active shooter or mass casualty.
+Public safety in the City of Tifton and Tift County strive to provide the best and optimal services to the community.
+The fire department and police department as well as EMS have been able to work hand-in-hand to train on emergency tactical casualty care.
+Furthermore, there are plans for all the departments to continue to work together to train on various scenarios, such as active shooter or mass casualty.

 Emergency Medical Training

 Although the certification of Emergency Medical Technician (EMT) is not required, more than half of the department holds the certification and a current Georgia license.
-This certification and licensure requires those personnel to obtain an additional 40 hours of training focused on medical training.
+This certification and licensure require those personnel to obtain an additional 40 hours of training focused on medical training.
 This additional training is not included in the 240 hours they are normally required each year.
-This medical training is not only useful to assist EMS when necessary, it also is very beneficial when responding to vehicle accidents and other incidents.
+This medical training is not only useful to assist EMS, when necessary, it is also very beneficial when responding to vehicle accidents and other incidents.